NenadP/nenadpantic/source/index.md

 title: About me
 date: 2015-06-14 12:39:52
 ---
 I am full-stack developer interested in full application lifecycle.
+Living in lovely Kilcoole, Ireland.

 At the moment I work with **Java / Spring** based backend technologies and **Typescript / Angular** front-end.